VIDEO FOR NON PROFIT

 Like many young women, Heather Krom never expected her life would be upended by a diagnosis of breast cancer.
 Uninsured and scared, Heather struggled to find doctors who would treat her.

 Then Heather placed a phone call to the team at Susan G. Komen Oregon and SW Washington.
 It was a phone call that saved her life.
-When Komen Oregon wanted to share Heather’s inspiring story, they called the Wave One Group for help.
+Komen Oregon wanted to share Heather’s inspiring story, and they turned to us for help.

 Telling Heather’s story required sensitivity, a gentle touch and empathetic listening.
 Making people feel comfortable and confident in sharing their stories on camera is a specialty of ours, and it all starts with building trust prior to filming.